antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Pickle-Rick.md

 <img width="440" height="41" alt="image" src="https://github.com/user-attachments/assets/284f7b1e-b193-4452-951e-0adee85138f9" />

-I checked who I am on the system using the **whoami** command and used the **sudo -l** command to list my current priveleges and noticed that there is no password set to use sudo:
+I checked who I am on the system using the **whoami** command and used the **sudo -l** command to list my current privileges and noticed that there is no password set to use sudo:

 <img width="931" height="113" alt="image" src="https://github.com/user-attachments/assets/69590f90-f452-4b53-bad9-77c7cdc5c04b" />